 And so it generates over 500,000 electron volts within the cloud.

-So it's one of these things, the kind of the straw that broke the camel's back here,
+So it's one of these things, the kind of the straw that broke the camel's back here, is that this increase in energy is more than likely part of the precipitating effects that in the generation of these tunnels where the pilots go through, the fields cross from storm to storm.

-And with that information, it became very clear that between these two thunderstorms, when all these fields crossed, there was a sweet spot.
+And with that information, it became Very clear that between these two thunderstorms, when all these fields crossed, there was a sweet spot.

 And in the freezing level of the thunderstorms, this is where you would find this.

-You don't need oxygen unless you go up above 10,000 feet.
+And you don't need oxygen unless you go up above 10,000 feet.

-But in both of these instances, these guys are going down in through the freezing level and popping out, you know, in Bruce's case, 100 plus miles away.
+But in both of these instances, these guys are going down in through the freezing level and popping out, you know, in Bruce's case, 100-plus miles away.

 And the only other explanation at this point is we have tremendous amounts of energy.